Jayshah6699/datascience-mashup/IMDB sentimental analysis/readme.md

 Modelling and Evaluation
 - Build the CNN model.
-- To avoid overfitting we us Earlystopping and checkpoint.
+- To avoid overfitting we use Earlystopping and checkpoint.
 - Evaluate our model on test data.
 - Predict the results.